Synopsis

 In the following example, the clause only applies to the select statement.

-ORDER BY
+ORDER BY clause in

 this case does not result in any difference, but negatively impacts performance